Freiling87/CCU/CCU/Scratchpad.md

 #	CT	All Editors
 General utilities that work across editors
 ##		CT	Hotkeys
-###			C	Return to Editor
+###			T	F11 - Return to Editor
-- When you die testing, you get an option "Q - Editor", this is to mimic that.
 - Try:
   - LoadLevel.NextLevel() might be a good shortcut
     - Patch this into PlayerControl.Update
+    - Issue with this one is that it will be limited to chunk-testing rather than campaign testing
   - levelEditor.ReturnToLevelEditor();
+    - Patched this into PlayerControl.Update
     - Called by NextLevel, so it's probably better to do the latter since it will handle weird cases
   - See also MenuGUI Class in case above doesn't work
 ###			T	Enter or Space - Yes on YesNo menu